xDhii/PokeDex/README.md

 ---

-## 🤝 Contributing

-Contributions are welcome and greatly appreciated!
-If you have suggestions for improvements or want to fix a bug:

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/YourAmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add YourAmazingFeature'`)
-4. Push to the Branch (`git push origin feature/YourAmazingFeature`)
-5. Open a Pull Request

-Please ensure your code follows the project's coding style and includes relevant tests if applicable.

----

 ## 📄 License

 This project is distributed under the MIT License.
 See the `LICENSE` file for more information.
 (Note: Please add a `LICENSE` file to your repository if one doesn't exist).